__________________________________________

 In general, Karaites are very critical of the standard Rabbinical hagaddah, which they claim focuses far too little on the actual story of the exodus and far too much on Rabbinical anecdotes, traditions and midrashic (homiletical) interpretations.

 Other Karaites interpret hametz to mean only "leavened bread".
-Karaites who hold by this interpretation will not eat bread, but will eat other fermented products.
+Karaites who hold by this interpretation will not eat bread, but will eat other fermented products, such as those mentioned above.
 (This is the view held by this website.)

 In either case, Karaites will not consume products that contain se'or (concentrated leavening agents) such as yeast, baking powder or baking soda, since this is prohibited in Exodus 13:7 and other places.
 Therefore, certain products that are permitted by the Rabbis are strictly forbidden by the Karaites, such as "Kosher for Passover" cakes containing potato starch and baking powder.